Easily Shower With Your Infant (without feeling like you can’t)

 When Can You Start Showering A Newborn Baby?

 Newborns do not require daily showers and they shouldn’t even be given a full baby bath until their umbilical cord falls off.

 This usually occurs within 10 days to 3 weeks.
 In the meantime, you can give the baby a sponge bath until you are able to take them in the shower with you.

 Taking Shower With Baby For The First Time

-Baby will most likely scream and cry the first-time they are taken to in the shower with you.
-A showering with baby can be easy and relaxing with the tips below.
+Baby will most likely scream and cry the first time they are taken to in the shower with you.
+A shower with a baby can be easy and relaxing with the tips below.

 Common Fears About Showering With Newborn

 - Don’t know how to hold baby while showering

 - Getting shampoo in baby’s face